MicrosoftDocs/well-architected/well-architected/azure-vmware/networking.md

 - Use network security groups to restrict traffic to VMs and other application components.
 Also use these groups to restrict traffic in virtual networks, in subnets, and from Azure VMware Solution.
 - Create segments and virtual LANs for your Azure VMware Solution workloads.
-- Create firewall rules within NSX-T.
+- Create firewall rules within VMware NSX-T Data Center.

 ## Design IP addressing schemes for growth